mohancse1707/react-node-express/README.md

 ### Getting Started

-This application is developed with decoupled architecture design where server and client deployed separately.
+This application is developed with decoupled architecture design where server and client apps are deployed separately.

 ### Technologies